2.2 - Build and maintain public trust to address concerns about data sharing and release

 The framework is on track to deliver a suite of tools and support for Government to better communicate about its data and digital initiatives.
 Initial priorities include a communications strategy for data initiatives, including a shared whole-of-government narrative, and a crisis management protocol for data and digital incidents.

 Public engagement on government data initiatives is ongoing.
-In the last year, there has been public consultations about:
+In the last two years, there have been public consultations about:

 - the Government’s response to the Productivity Commission’s Inquiry into Data Availability and Use (see Current status of Commitment 2.1 for further information);

 - the Multi-Agency Data Integration Project (MADIP), undertaken by the Australian Bureau of Statistics (ABS);

 - Secondary uses of My Health record data by the Department of Health.